TCLamnidis/BareBonesBash/README.md

 zcat ERR2020601.fastq.gz | head -n 20
 ```

-The same option exists for tail (but options are not universal. not every
+The same option exists for tail, note that but options are not universal!
+Not
-programme will use the same options!)
+every programme will use the same options!)

 ```bash
 zcat ERR2020601.fastq.gz | tail -n 4